So, you are buying a car? And you narrow it down to a second-hand car? Smart move, we must say.

 Insurance is one thing you should not skip on.
 It comes as a lifesaver, for when your car sees the D-Day.
 Nobody wants unexpected financial stress.

-What should I know before buying a used car?
+What to know before buying a second-hand car?

 Where to buy it from?